 As Indians, do you find getting visas hard?
 What are some of the difficulties you face?

-My visa has been rejected three times by Belgium, Spain and United States, though Ishwinder has never had her visa rejected.
-Visa requirements are a necessary dimension we have to consider when we are planning to travel to a new country and we can’t afford to be ignorant about it.
-Most times they require proof of funds, bank statements, income tax returns, return tickets, hotel bookings, letter from employers and some even ask for cover letters.
+My visa has been rejected three times by Belgium, Spain, and United States, though Ishwinder has never had her visa rejected.
+Visa requirements are a necessary dimension we have to consider when we are planning to travel to a new country, and we can’t afford to be ignorant about it.
+Most times they require proof of funds, bank statements, income tax returns, return tickets, hotel bookings, and letters from employers, and some even ask for cover letters.

 Do visa requirements keep you from visiting certain countries?

 Visa requirements do not prevent us from visiting any country.
-The restrictions only make the process tiring which ends up discouraging most people to apply.
-If we have to apply for a tourist visa for any Schengen country (most European countries), we would need to provide income tax returns, bank statements and return tickets.
+The restrictions only make the process tiring, which ends up discouraging most people from applying.
+If we have to apply for a tourist visa for any Schengen country (most European countries), we would need to provide income tax returns, bank statements, and return tickets.
 The immigration officers are very strict, so any shortcomings in paperwork are not tolerated.
 One of my visa applications was rejected because I did not have enough blank pages in my passport.
 Such restrictions discourage spontaneous travel.